 If you inventory your food in your pantry, freezer, and refrigerator, you are sure to reduce what you spend on groceries.
 Inventorying your food will help you to save money, waste less food, and spend less time shopping.
 This is something you will definitely want to consider.
-Just know that to inventory your food will take a little time.
+Just know that inventorying your food will take a little time.
 But it also will produce huge savings in your grocery budget!
 Here’s how we do it.

 WHY INVENTORY YOUR FOOD?

 This is an excerpt from the planning chapter of our book, Cut Your Grocery Bill In Half with America’s Cheapest Family.
 It will help you manage your food inventory and tame your food budget.
 This way you’ll always have extra money for stocking up on killer deals!